droveda/oauth2-openidconnect-course/NOTES02.md

 ![Hybrid Encryption](/images/SAML02.png)

 SAML Request and Response is an XML.
-Not that at no point - user password is exposed to application.
+Note that at no point - user password is exposed to application.

 * SAML Metadata File
 * Trust Between